Take the pressure off, reduce your stress

 The related information at the bottom of this page will link you to free guided meditations.

 Taking the time for things that give you pleasure and nurture your spirit, is an important coping tool.
 Some of the most effective activities are to:

 - Spend quality time with your friends and family - virtually.

 - Enjoy outings in nature, whether it’s a city park, a beach or a country road.

-- Take a vacation or a break from your normal routine, but only if it doesn’t cause you stress.
+- Take a break from your normal routine, but only if it doesn’t cause you stress.